ESMWG/NoahMP-Example/README.md

 ## Download and compile the NoahMP source code

+Note: The source code will be distributed later and you can skip this section now.

 Read `README.md` in the NoahMP source code directory and compile the model following the instructions.

 Once the model successfully compiled, the excecutable file `noahmp.exe` is located in the `run` directory.